 - Coding agent for async PR generation

 An AI-powered code editor focused on agentic workflows, multi-file editing, and in-editor refactoring.
+Now part of OpenAI following the acquisition of Codeium in late 2025.

 Why We Picked It